mattischrome/console-blog/content/posts/album-digest-march-2014/index.md

 - London Grammar
 - Fourteen
 title: Album Digest, March 2014
-heroImage: ../../assets/images/defaultHero.jpg
-description: "I\u2019m back in the UK so it\u2019s back to posts about albums each\
-  \ month.
-This one is a bit different"
 ---
 I’m back in the UK so it’s back to posts about albums each month.
 This one is a bit different because I didn’t listen to very much new stuff while I was away so not all of the albums are up to date.
 I had to write about the new album by Liars though because it's awesome and I couldn't wait to discuss it!
 Here’s the list of albums: